srinivasmathur/Analytics_Vidhya-Loan_Delinquency_Prediction/README.md

 3)	Bagging classifier of Xgboost
 4)	Bagging Classifier of Catboost.

 I started experimenting with different models, out of which the individual random forest, xgboost and catboost were performing well on the validation set.
 Each model’s parameters were extensively tuned using gridsearchcv.
-The final model was ensemble of all the good performing models to make predictions more robust.
+The final model was ensemble of all the good performing models to make the predictions more robust.